sarahgarlock/m0_github_practice/github_notes.md

 # GitHub Notes

-To check your own understanding of GitHub, answer the questions that follow.
+To share work and save a copy in your remote place

-1. **What is the purpose of GitHub?** Write your response here.
+1. **What is the purpose of GitHub?**
+To share work and save a copy in your remote place
-1. **What is the difference between forking and cloning a repository?** Write your response here.
+1. **What is the difference between forking and cloning a repository?** Forking is a remote copy.
+Cloning is a copy on your local machine